eProsima/IDL-Parser/.github/pull_request_template.md

 - [ ] The PR has a milestone assigned.
 - [ ] The title and description correctly express the PR's purpose.
 - [ ] Check contributor checklist is correct.
-- [ ] Check CI results: changes do not issue any warning.
-- [ ] Check CI results: failing tests are unrelated with the changes.